paulternate/venafi-f5-lab/F5-Lab-Guide.md

 12. Navigate back to https://ecocsystemapp.venafidemo.com and inspect the certificate.
 The virtual server should now be using the latest certificate that was requested via BIG-IQ.

-### Section 3: Deploying a new application using BIG-IQ & Venafi
+### Section 3: Deploying a new application using BIG-IQ and Venafi

 This use case outlines the steps necessary to request a new certificate from BIG-IQ, and create a new SSL Profile.
 There are a lot fewer steps in this section because this demonstrates a net new application.
 There is nothing to migrate.
 In this example, like the last, BIG-IQ is authoritative over the certificate lifecycle and all provisioning tasks originate from BIG-IQ, rather than Trust Protection Platform.